pydata/xarray/doc/getting-started-guide/faq.rst

   xarray ``Dataset``.

-You can :ref:`read about switching from Panels to xarray here <panel transition>`.
-Pandas gets a lot of things right, but many science, engineering and complex analytics use cases need fully multi-dimensional data structures.
+You can :ref:`read about switching from Panels to xarray here <panel transition>`. pandas gets a lot of things right, but many science, engineering and complex analytics use cases need fully multi-dimensional data structures.

 How do xarray data structures differ from those found in pandas?